REpurposing Text and Textile

 Sarah Simmons

-Sarah Simmons is a text based conceptual artist and literacy educator.
-Her artwork realizes and releases the untapped potential of objects, materials, and women by challenging their traditionally assigned purposes and roles.
-Rather than accept an object for its assumed purpose and discarding it when it is no longer useful, she challenges the viewer to see materials and people as more.
+Sarah Simmons is a fiber and text based conceptual artist.
+She releases the untapped potential of objects, materials, and people by challenging their traditionally assigned purposes and roles.

-Sarah holds an Associate of Arts in studio art from Montgomery College in Maryland and a BFA with a concentration in metalsmithing and art education from Edinboro University of Pennsylvania.
+Sarah holds a BFA with a concentration in metalsmithing and art education from Edinboro University of Pennsylvania and an AA from Montgomery College in Maryland.

 Sarah is a member of Pittsburgh Society of Sculptors and Associated Artists of Pittsburgh.
-She has participated in exhibits with both organizations and also in exhibitions at the Westmoreland Museum of American Art, The Brewhouse, Minnesota Center for Book Arts, Annemarie Sculpture Center, as well as a part of the Anthropology of Motherhood.
-Her first solo exhibit was fittingly at Sewickley Public Library in 2014.
+Her work has been included in exhibitions at the Westmoreland Museum of American Art, The Brewhouse, Sweetwater Center for the Arts, Minnesota Center for Book Arts, Museum Lab, Annemarie Sculpture Center, as well as with the Anthropology of Motherhood.

-Sarah currently lives in Moon Township, Pennsylvania, where since 2016 she has grown her Bookgarden, a place where discarded books go to celebrate aging and experience unexpected self-transformation.
-Sarah is a certified Orton Gillingham tutor who teaches dyslexic children to read and hopefully love books.
+Sarah lives in Moon Township, Pennsylvania, where since 2016 she has grown her Bookgarden, a place where discarded books go to celebrate aging and experience unexpected self-transformation.
 She believes that words matter, how we communicate matters, and that literacy is a basic human right.

 Statement